Diabetic-Predictor/Diabetic-Predictor/README.md

 2 - Register as a doctor or log in with your credentials. <br/>
 3 - Start predicting diabetes likelihood for patients by providing relevant health data. <br/>
 4 - Explore the patient history to review past predictions and monitor patient health progress.<br/>

+## Postman Collection

+This file contains the Postman collection for the **Diabetic predictor ** API.
+Use this collection to interact with the API endpoints and test various functionalities.